Integris Southwest Medical Center: History

+Integris Southwest Medical Center has grown from a 73-bed community hospital to a medical center with more than 400 beds.

 Hospital rating data

-The HealthGrades website contains the clinical quality data for Integris Southwest Medical Center, as of 2018.
-For this rating section clinical quality rating data, patient safety ratings and patient experience ratings are presented.
+The Health Grades website contains the clinical quality data for Integris Southwest Medical Center, as of 2018.
+Section clinical quality rating data, patient safety ratings and patient experience ratings are presented for this rating.

-For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
+For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, and better than expected.
 For this hospital the data for this category is: